Phases of cold holographic QCD: baryons, pions and rho mesons

-Holographic baryonic matter has been studied in the so-called V-QCD model \cite{Ishii:2019gta} and in different approximations within the WSS model \cite{Bergman:2007wp,Rozali:2007rx,Kaplunovsky:2012gb,Li:2015uea,Preis:2016fsp,Elliot-Ripley:2016uwb,BitaghsirFadafan:2018uzs,Kovensky:2020xif}.
-Our main motivation is to improve the pioneering holographic description of isospin-asymmetric baryonic matter \cite{Kovensky:2021ddl}, which despite its simplicity and shortcomings was shown to yield realistic neutron stars in agreement with astrophysical data \cite{Kovensky:2021kzl,Kovensky:2021wzu}.
+Holographic baryonic matter has been studied in different approximations within the (top-down) WSS model \cite{Bergman:2007wp,Rozali:2007rx,Kaplunovsky:2012gb,Li:2015uea,Preis:2016fsp,Elliot-Ripley:2016uwb,BitaghsirFadafan:2018uzs,Kovensky:2020xif}, besides other holographic (bottom-up) approaches \cite{Nishihara:2014nsa,Ishii:2019gta}.
+Our main motivation is to improve the recently developed holographic description of isospin-asymmetric baryonic matter \cite{Kovensky:2021ddl}, which despite its simplicity and shortcomings was shown to yield realistic neutron stars in agreement with astrophysical data \cite{Kovensky:2021kzl,Kovensky:2021wzu}.
 Following the basic setup of these studies, we will work in the background geometry corresponding to the confined phase, use the Yang-Mills approximation to the Dirac-Born-Infeld action, consider two flavors, and employ the so-called ``homogeneous ansatz'', where the gauge fields in the bulk are assumed to only depend on the holographic coordinate \cite{Rozali:2007rx,Li:2015uea,Elliot-Ripley:2016uwb}.
 This is in contrast to the single-baryon solution of the model, which is a localized instanton in position space as well as in the holographic direction, and whose direct generalization to a many-baryon system is an alternative -- somewhat more difficult -- description \cite{Kaplunovsky:2012gb,Li:2015uea,Preis:2016fsp,BitaghsirFadafan:2018uzs}.